Computational Complexity of Biased Diffusion Limited Aggregation

-What we must first tackle is the way in which the outputs of one layer of the circuit are relayed into the next.
-For this purpose, we create wires that transmit the respective truth values.
-A coordinate occupied by a particle will represent True, and an empty one will represent False.
-Through this representation, a wire carries the value True if a stack of particles grows along it, while wires that carry the value False remain unoccupied.
 The wire is realized by having a pre-assigned particle for each site that makes it up.
-The path of each particle begins at the top of the lattice, and moves straight-down to its assigned location in the wire.
-If the value the wire is transmitting is True, the particle will stick at the site.
-If the value is False, the particle will not stick.
-The particle is then instructed to move two positions to the right, and then to move indefinitely downwards to be discarded by means of getting stuck to the bottom, effectively transmitting the wire's value.
-We note that the particle only realizes this trajectory in the case that it has not stuck, that is, the value transmitted by the wire is False.
-We must discard the particles transmitting the value False this way because we can't make use of the upwards direction to do so (through the top of the lattice, as was the case for the original 4-directional construction).
+See Figure \ref{fig:wire} for a representation of the gadget and Figure~\ref{fig:wire_dyn} for an example its dynamic.
+The path of each particle begins at the top of the lattice, and moves straight-down to its assigned location in the lattice.
+If the value the wire is transmitting is \True, the particle will stick at the site.
+If the value is \False, the particle will not stick.
+The particle is then instructed to move two positions to the right, and then to move indefinitely downwards to be discarded by means of getting stuck to the bottom, effectively transmitting the value of the wire.
+We note that the particle only realizes this trajectory in the case that it has not stuck, that is, the value transmitted by the wire is \False.

+We must discard the particles transmitting the value {\False} this way because we cannot make use of the upwards direction to do so (through the top of the lattice, as was the case for the original 4-directional construction).
 This means, that when we finally put the circuit together, each wire must be isolated by a distance of at least four columns from the next, to permit discarding particles.
-This separation will later guarantee that the discarded particles do not interfere with the evaluation of the circuit: by transmitting a \textit{False} value of length $n$, by discarding on two columns, this stack of discarded particles will only reach a height of $n/2$.
+This separation will later guarantee that the discarded particles do not interfere with the evaluation of the circuit: transmitting a {\False} value of length $n$ corresponds to discard a stack of particles, will only reach a height of $n-1$.
+In a similar way, this construction can be adapted to allow wires that transmit information that turn a signal in a right or left direction, and to multiply signal as well.